 - When you encounter a problem, don’t just give it a bandaid.
-Think of how you can stop it from happening again.
+Think of how you can prevent it from happening to anyone else.

-- Follow best practices, some of them exist because of another person’s mistake so don’t repeat those if possible.
+- Follow best practices, some of them exist because of another person’s mistake so don’t repeat them.

-- Take any task offered to you and treat it with priority and importance even if it’s boring.
+- Take any task offered to you and treat it with importance even if it’s boring.

 - Find a mentor who will share their wisdom with you.